Christ Church Cathedral, Oxford

-Christ Church Cathedral is the cathedral of the Anglican diocese of Oxford, which consists of the counties of Oxfordshire, Buckinghamshire and Berkshire.
-It is also the chapel of Christ Church, a college of the University of Oxford.
-This dual role as cathedral and college chapel is unique in the Church of England.
+Christ Church Cathedral is a cathedral of the Church of England in Oxford, England.
+It is the seat of the bishop of Oxford and the principal church of the diocese of Oxford.
+It is also the chapel of Christ Church, a college of the University of Oxford; this dual role is unique in the Church of England.
+It is administered by the dean of Christ Church, who is also the head of the college, and a governing body.

+The first church on the site of the cathedral was a nunnery and parish church which was burnt during the St Brice's Day massacre in 1002; it was re-founded as a priory of Augustinian canons by 1122.
+The priory was suppressed in 1524 by Cardinal Thomas Wolsey, who intended to demolish the church in order to found a new college on the site.
+The cardinal fell from favour in 1529 and the project was taken over by Henry VIII, who preserved the church.
+When the diocese of Oxford was created in 1542 its cathedral was the former Osney Abbey, however it was supplanted by Christ Church in 1546.

 History

 The cathedral was originally the church of St Frideswide's Priory.
 The site was historically presumed to be the location of the nunnery founded by St Frideswide, the patron saint of Oxford, and the shrine is now in the Latin Chapel; originally containing relics translated at the rebuilding in 1180, it was the focus of pilgrimage from at least the 12th until the early 16th century.

 In 1522, the priory was surrendered to Cardinal Thomas Wolsey, who had selected it as the site for his proposed college.
 However, in 1529 the foundation was taken over by Henry VIII.
 Work stopped, but in June 1532 the college was refounded by the King.
 In 1546, Henry VIII transferred to it the recently created See of Oxford from Osney.
-The cathedral has the name of Ecclesia Christi Cathedralis Oxoniensis, given to it by Henry VIII's foundation charter.
+The cathedral has the name Ecclesia Christi Cathedralis Oxoniensis, given to it by Henry VIII's foundation charter.

 There has been a choir at the cathedral since 1526, when John Taverner was the organist and also master of the choristers.
 The statutes of Wolsey's original college, initially called Cardinal College, mentioned 16 choristers and 30 singing priests.

 Christ Church Cathedral is one of the smallest cathedrals in the Church of England.

 The nave, choir, main tower and transepts are late Norman.
 There are architectural features ranging from Norman to the Perpendicular style and a large rose window of the ten-part (i.e., botanical) type.

+John Wesley and Charles Wesley, leaders of the Methodist revival, were ordained at Christ Church Cathedral when they were Anglicans.